 Yucca is a stylish and durable plant that is very suitable for organizations and offices; even you can have it in your home and apartment.
 This beautiful plant has large, green sword-shaped leaves.
 This beautiful plant belongs to the family of family Asparagaceae, and its scientific name is Manihot esculenta.
 Yucca growth is usually slow and is widely planted in groups because of its attractive appearance and large leaves.
 Yucca is one of the most resistant apartment plants that can grow in different conditions.
-Some varieties of this plant are suitable for planting in the garden or terrace where they give white bell flowers and some for storage in apartment and office.
+Some varieties of this plant are suitable for planting in the garden or terrace where they give white bell flowers and some for storage in apartments and offices.
 Of course, both species can be kept in both the apartment and the free space.
-Following we are going to introduce yucca and how you can grow it indoor.
+Following we are going to introduce yucca and how you can grow it indoors.

 Appearance of the Yucca plant

 Yucca is a plant with large, long, sword-shaped leaves.
 As the age gradually increases, the lower leaves shed and bare stem will appear.
 These plant leaves are translucent and waxy when young and the leaves grow rough as the plant ages.
 In the tropical regions of the flowering stem, appears every few years and produces white and creamy flowers in large, small bell-shaped bumps, but less often in the florets.
 Some varieties are fragrant.
 By removing the terminal bud of this plant, the plant becomes 2 or 3 branches, which are beautiful in appearance.

 The optimum temperature of the yucca is between 13 and 27 degrees Celsius.
 Some varieties of this plant are cold-resistant, but in winter they should be kept at 7 to 8 degrees (cold greenhouses).
 In summer it is necessary to keep them outside in the yard or on the balcony.
 Same as a fiddle leaf plant, this plant requires outdoor indirect light other than direct sunlight.